baasbox/docs/source/index.md

 **Group**: [baasbox.notifications.send](#list-groups)

 Allows to send a push notification.
-This will be sent to every device, registered with respective profile, on which the user has enabled push notifications.
+This will be sent to every device, registered with therespective profile, on which the user has enabled push notifications.

 Parameter | Description | Type
 --------- | ----------- | ------
 **message** | The message for the user. **Mandatory**. | String **username** | The username of the user who has to receive the notification. **Mandatory**.
 **profiles** | The profile used for sending push notifications (only allow Array of Int i.e. [1,2,3]).
-If empty, it will be used profile 1 | Array of String
+If empty, profile 1 will be used | Array of String
 **sound**| A sound to play for iOS | String
-**badge**| The number to display as the badge of the application icon for iOS | Integer **actionLocalizedKey** | The string is used as a key to get a localized string in the current localization to use for the right button’s title instead of “View” for iOS | String
+**badge**| The number to display as the badge of the application icon for iOS | Integer **actionLocalizedKey** | The string is used as a key to get a localized string in the current localization to be used for the right button’s title instead of “View” for iOS | String
 **localizedKey** | A key to an alert-message string in a Localizable.strings file for the current localization for iOS| String
 **localizedArguments** | Variable string values to appear in place of the format specifiers in localizedKey for iOS| Array of String
 **custom** | Custom data Android & iOS | Value, JSONArray or JSONObject **collapse_key** | An arbitrary string (such as "Updates Available") that is used to collapse a group of like messages when the device is offline for Android | String
-**time_to_live** | How long (in seconds) the message should be kept on GCM storage if the device is offline for Android.
-If empty, it will be set to 4 weeks | Integer, max value allow 2419200
+**time_to_live** | How long (in seconds) the message should be kept on the GCM storage if the device is offline for Android.
+If empty, it will be set to 4 weeks | Integer, max value allowed 2419200

 ```shell
 curl -X POST  http://localhost:9000/push/message/cesare  \